DragonicDefson/HPE-Aruba-config/README.md

 #### Important fixes (UPDATED AS OF 10/07/2022:1:19).

-- Adds SNTP Support. (works after reboot, but you'll have to find a NTPS service for it, normally your provider provides one).
+- Adds SNTP Support. (works after reboot, but you'll have to find a NTPS service for it, normally your ISP provides one).
 - Disables Aruba Central.
 - Disables Aruba software updates.
 - Disables Aruba provisioning.